-Various partners at EY entities in the Czech Republic are charged with management functions for EY entities in the Czech Republic.
+Various partners at EY Hellas are charged with management functions.
 These partners are responsible for all day-to-day management activities and for the application of global and area level policy at the country level.
-Details of the formal/legal governing bodies of EY entities in the Czech Republic are available in the public registry of companies in Czech Republic.
-These details can be found on website www.justice.cz.
+Details of the formal/legal governing bodies of EY Hellas are given below.